bedekelly/baseline/README.md

 To interpret the graph, look at the bottom commands and what they depend on.
 For example, running `make deploy` will depend on the `build` task.
 The `build` task in turn depends on `node_modules`, `test`, `typecheck`, `lint`, `format`, and `dist`, and so on.

 I've also got some greyed-out nodes which are real files, but probably not ones we care about.
-These are just used to record the last time a command was run, e.g. when unit tests last passed.
+These are used to record the last time a command was run, e.g. when unit tests last passed.
 This is useful since running tests might be a slow operation and it's useful to skip it if the input files haven't changed.

+## Parallel Builds
 Parallel builds are a very new feature to me, so I'm not fully confident they're working as planned.
 It's quite possible that to support parallel builds, it'd make sense to avoid all mutating jobs (e.g. Prettier's `--write` and ESLint's `--fix`).

 Unfortunately, all I have in front of me is a dual-core Intel machine, so...